 Yet, the breath is one of the first things to be affected by stress and distress during the course of your life.
 Our breathing habits have developed as we developed into the characters we are now.
 For many of us, the breathing has become a shallow process that uses only the top part of the lungs.

-Re-learning to breathe fully can make a huge difference to your personal presence.
+Re-learning to breathe fully can make a huge difference to your executive presence.
 Here are some of the benefits – not mentioning the numerous health bonuses:

 - You’ll sound more powerful.
 Profound breathing makes your voice more robust and dynamic, and prevents you from getting out of air when speaking.